horjuel1/protocols/scirnaseq3/sciprotocol.md

 To 20 &mu;l of Tn5, add 20 &mu;l of annealed N7 oligos.
 Place in a thermomixer and shake at 350 rpm and 23 °C for 30 min.
 Add 20 &mu;l of glycerol.
 Store at -20 °C for &le;6 months.

 ### Tagment DNA buffer (2×)
-To38.75mlofnuclease-freewater,add1mlof1MTrispH7.6,250&mu;lof2MMgCl2 and10mlof dimethylformamide.
+To 38.75 ml of nuclease-free water, add 1ml of 1M Tris pH7.6, 250&mu;l of 2M MgCl<sub>2</sub> and 10 ml of dimethylformamide.
 The final volume is 50 ml.
-Make 550-&mu;l aliquots and store them at -20 °C for &le;6 months.
+Make 550 &mu;l aliquots and store them at -20 °C for &le;6 months.

 ### Indexed primer plates
 Primers for reverse transcription, ligation and PCR indexing steps are ordered at 100 &mu;M. Working dilutions are made to 10 &mu;M in EB (10 mM Tris-Cl pH 8.5) and kept at 4 °C for &le;6 months.